comegrant/dbt_docs_test/projects/data-model/transform/models/mlgold/_mlgold__docs.md

 {% docs column__is_low_calorie %}

-Whether ot not the recipe is low calorie.
+Whether or not the recipe is low calorie.
 A recipe is considered low calorie if the total calories per portion is less than the threshold for the country (NO: 750, SE: 550, DK: 600), and the sum of fresh and processed fruit and vegetables per portion is greater than 150 grams.

 {% enddocs %}

 {% docs column__is_high_fiber %}

-Whether ot not the recipe is high fiber.
+Whether or not the recipe is high fiber.
 A recipe is considered high fiber if the fiber per portion is greater than 10 grams.

 {% enddocs %}

 {% docs column__is_low_fat %}

-Whether ot not the recipe is low fat.
+Whether or not the recipe is low fat.
 A recipe is considered low fat if the fat per portion is less than 30% of the total calories per portion.

 {% enddocs %}

 {% docs column__is_low_sugar %}

-Whether ot not the recipe is low sugar.
+Whether or not the recipe is low sugar.
 A recipe is considered low sugar if the sugar per portion is less than 7% of the total calories per portion.

 {% enddocs %}